smartineau13/TotalCache_CodeIgniter/README.md

 >
 <pre>
-**Note**: this action will modify the code of library TotalCache.
+<strong>Note:</strong> this action will modify the code of library TotalCache.
 Make sure you added it in application/libraries.
 </pre>